Natural Gas - TTF Prices

 What are the short-term drivers of Natural Gas - TTF prices?

-Over the 1 Month horizon the outlook is bearish due to drivers such as: - Short term price trends - LNG imports to Korea Br(None) The top contrary drivers for the 1 Month horizon are: - LNG exports from Malaysia - LNG imports to Japan - Long term price trends
+Over the 1 Month horizon the outlook is moderately bullish due to drivers such as: - LNG exports from Malaysia - LNG imports to Japan - Movements in the Canadian Dollar Br(None) The top contrary drivers for the 1 Month horizon are: - Natural Gas EIA Stocks - Movements in the Australian Dollar

 What are the long-term drivers of Natural Gas - TTF prices?

-Over the 1 Year horizon the outlook is bullish due to drivers such as: - Natural Gas EIA Stocks - Long term price trends - EWMA-based technical analysis Br(None) The top contrary drivers for the 1 Year horizon are: - The net positions of speculators on ICE - Short term price trends
+Over the 1 Year horizon the outlook is bullish due to drivers such as: - Natural Gas EIA Stocks - The shape of the futures curve - Seasonality trends for the prediction month of year Br(None) The top contrary drivers for the 1 Year horizon are: - The net positions of speculators on ICE - EWMA-based technical analysis

 Will the price of Natural Gas - TTF go up?